bartengine27/hostr/playbooks/README.md

 # Introduction

 While developing it may be useful to have a setup which mirrors your final production setup as close as possible.
-In practice, hardware and/or time are not available to setup a test or acception environment which mirrors production.
+In practice, hardware and/or time are not always available on time to setup a test or acception environment which mirrors production.
 Therefore, having a setup that you can easily (re-)deploy on a (local) virtual environment may be your way out.

 This project contains *Ansible* scripts to setup *Proxmox* and/or *Azure* VMs/containers to install a web site on prem or in the cloud to ease/speed-up development.
 The *Ansible* scripts in this project assume that you need servers to host the following roles: